Laos

 Volunteer In Laos

-Laos, also known as ‘Land of a Million Elephants’, is fast becoming an unmissable destination for backpackers on their Asian travels.
+Laos, also known as the 'Land of a Million Elephants', is fast becoming an unmissable destination for backpackers on their Asian travels.
 Once a country labelled as forgotten, Laos boasts tropical, cinematic landscapes and offers a laid-back lifestyle and relaxed atmosphere that many seek, whether they want to break away from their desk or pause from fast-paced travels.
-Laos PDR (People’s Democratic Republic) is so relaxed that even the locals will joke “Laos, Please Don’t Rush”, so if you're looking to volunteer in Laos, it'll be a calming experience.
+Laos PDR (People's Democratic Republic) is so relaxed that even the locals will joke, "Laos, Please Don't Rush".

 Projects Do More